-After careful review of all available information related to the subject presented above, the FAA has determined that air safety and the public interest require the adoption of the rule with the change described previously.
-The FAA has determined that this change will neither increase the economic burden on any operator nor increase the scope of the AD.
+After careful review of all available information related to the subject presented above, the FAA has determined that air safety and the public interest require the adoption of the rule as proposed except for minor editorial corrections.
+One correction the FAA has determined that these minor corrections will not change the meaning of the AD and will not add any additional burden upon the public than was already proposed.